 Social interaction is a key component of a long, healthy life.
 As we age, friends pass away.
 Sometimes, we lose the motivation to participate in group or religious activities.
 We’re comfortable at home, but lonely.

-At a retirement community, you have new friends all around.
+At a Houston retirement communities, you have new friends all around.
 You have people to share meals with and a full calendar of activities to help you stay active and engaged.
 Communities like Treemont provide exercise classes, gardening, arts and crafts, educational seminars, music and singing groups, bingo and Big Band dances, all just steps away from your home.

 Feeling less safe.